Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 * Mention map/reduce ?? don't think so, not much relevance to p5.js
 * mention UTF codes
 * Rest arguments
+* Add clumsy string and numeric conversions to Number and String sections.

 ***